Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

-Hey everybody, as usually I’m Ken Cannon, and today I’m gonna be teaching you guys the Most Common, Japanese Anime Suffixes.
+Hey everybody, as usual I’m Ken Cannon, and today I’m gonna be teaching you guys the most common Japanese anime suffixes.

 Hopefully this video will add some politeness to your Japanese vocabulary, so you can thoroughly de- dickhead yourself.

-Now most of you if you’ve been watching anime for, 5 minutes, you’re familiar with what these are.
+Now most of you, if you’ve been watching anime for 5 minutes, are familiar with what these are.
 In technical jargon, there called honorifics.

 And for you guys I’m gonna to try to include a bit more of detail on how the word is actually used, and hopefully some stuff you didn’t know.

-But for the rest of you Anime Noobs, Japanese suffixes or honorifics are little titles stuck to the back of a name.
-In other words, I would be known as Ken-sensei.
+But for the rest of you anime noobs, Japanese suffixes or honorifics are little titles stuck to the back of a name.
+In other words, I would be known as Ken Cannon Sensei.
 Although that makes me sound old and gross, so please don’t call me that.
 J

 Alright!
 Getting started!